aniket-thakur/airplane-basic/README.md

  ```
     PORT=3000
  ```
-  Inside the `src/config`, excute the below command on termainal:
+  Inside the `src`, excute the below command on termainal:
   ```
   npx sequelize init
   ```